mahbodez/logic-lang-package/README.md

 Access specific elements, patients, or subsets of multi-dimensional data:
 ```
-# REMEMBER: First dimension is always batch!
+# REMEMBER: First dimension is always batch when using RuleMammoLoss or RuleBasedConstraintsLoss!
 Use [:, ...] to preserve batch dimension

 # Feature-wise access (CORRECT - preserves batch dimension)
 define birads_4 = features[:, 4]              # Feature 4 for all batch items